 At Nature Made®, we understand that looking and feeling your best go hand in hand.
-After all, feeling good about yourself is important for overall wellness.
+After all, beauty comes from within, so feeling good about yourself is important for overall wellness.
 While eating a healthy diet and exercising regularly are important ways to look and feel your best, there are certain key nutrients that are needed to support healthy hair, skin and nails.
 We’ve answered some common questions about each of these nutrients below.

 Some foods containing biotin include whole wheat bread, cooked eggs, milk, cheese, salmon, avocado, almonds and raspberries.
 If you don’t eat these foods, a biotin supplement such as Nature Made Biotin 2500 mcg Liquid Softgels can help fill that nutrient gap.
 For a tastier option, try Nature Made Biotin Gummies.